Model of Walt Disney Concert Hall, Los Angeles, California, Frank Gehry, 2003. Frank Gehry Papers. The Getty Research Institute. © Frank O. Gehry

 Significant portions of some collections, such as the Julius Shulman Photography Archive, are accessible online.
 If no digital surrogate exists, you are welcome to visit our library to access the archives.

 Once you have an appointment, you can begin to select your materials.
 Items must be paged at least 24 hours in advance of your arrival.
 In most cases, you will need to consult the online finding aid or inventory of the specific archive in order to identify the boxes you need.
-Please make a note of the box numbers required and then log in to Primo.
+Please make a note of the box numbers required and then log in to the Library Catalog.
 Paging boxes requires a patron ID number that will be assigned by a librarian when you make your appointment.

 Please send any additions, corrections, or other suggestions to firstname.lastname@example.org.